THE JACKSON JOTTER

 September 15th was International Dot Day!
 To celebrate Mr. Mohr and I had our students create dot art and we have begun displaying student dot art.
 We will send photos of the art displays through Seesaw.
 You can also view any artwork your students make throughout the school year by viewing your student’s journal in art class.
 Feel free to look at and like the pictures they post in the Seesaw art classes!

 We look forward to an awesome year with your students at Jackson!

 Talented and Gifted

 The Talented and Gifted Advocates for Jackson School welcome you back to another great year!
-Mrs. Dement will be the advocate for students in grades 3-5.
-We look forward to providing your students with enrichment opportunities to enhance their learning.
-Please remember that all enrichment opportunities are presented to students as optional not required.
-It is always your student’s responsibility to make the decision to try the extra work.
-We will use the scores from the STAR testing that students in K5 are currently taking to identify potential new students.
-We look forward to a great year with your students!
+Mrs. Brehm will be the advocate for all students in grades K-5.
+I look forward to providing your child with enrichment opportunities to enhance his/her learning.
+Please remember that all enrichment opportunities are presented to students as optional, not required.
+It is always your child’s responsibility to make the decision to try the extra work.
+I will use the scores from the STAR assessments that students in K-5 are currently taking to identify potential new students.
+I look forward to a great year with your child!